jac002020/DRML/README.md

 ![](./pr.jpg)

-DRML could get higher P-R curve with more time.
+DRML_CKT could get higher P-R curve with more time.

 ## Citation
 If you find this branch useful in your research, please consider citing: